horus-ci/horus-ci.github.io/overview/index.md

 ---
 {% include JB/setup %}

-HORUS will provide three distinct types of computational nodes, co-located with existing OSiRIS storage infrastructure and connected to an existing 100 Gbps research network. open source software makes the resource broadly available, including to researchers outside the region via the OSG/PATh sharing described below.
+HORUS provides three distinct types of computational nodes, co-located with existing OSiRIS storage infrastructure and connected to an existing 100 Gbps research network. open source software makes the resource broadly available, including to researchers outside the region via the OSG/PATh sharing described below.

 ## Hardware

-We have identified three types of computational servers that can allow us to support a broad range of use-cases: compute servers for high-throughput, compute servers for large memory, and compute servers for GPU tasks.
+We have identified three types of computational servers that allow us to support a broad range of use-cases: compute servers for high-throughput, compute servers for large memory, and compute servers for GPU tasks.
 The table below summarizes the characteristics of each.

 ### HORUS Computing System Details